adilakhter/papers-i-read/ts/comparison-of-time-series-databases.md

 - benchmark metrics, YCSB-TS query latency and space consumption
   - we can also add host metrics, disk write amplification etc.
+- test mode, run without querying TSDB, the latency of benchmark itself and what the best result could be (baseline)

 ## Abstract